dbosak01/reporter/README.md

 initially focus on printable, file-based output formats, as there are already numerous R packages that provide tabular reporting in HTML.
-The current version supports TEXT output.
-Future releases will incorporate RTF, DOCX, and PDF file formats.
+The current version supports TXT, RTF, and PDF output types.

 ## Key Features